 Requests for voluntary cooperation under the Anti-Terrorism Act must be limited to information on terrorist suspects (see above section 3.2.2.1).
-Any such request from the NIS must comply with the principles of lawfulness, necessity and proportionality following from the Korean Constitution (Articles 12(1) and 37(2)) as well as the PIPA requirements for the collection of personal information (Article 3(1) PIPA, see above section 1.2).
-The NIS Act furthermore specifies that the NIS may not force any institution, organisation or individual to do anything they are not obligated to do, nor obstruct any person's exercise of rights, by abusing its official authority.A violation of this prohibition may be subject to criminal sanctions.
+Any such request from the NIS must comply with the principles of lawfulness, necessity and proportionality following from the Korean Constitution (Articles 12(1) and 37(2))253 as well as the PIPA requirements for the collection of personal information (Article 3(1) PIPA, see above section 1.2).
+The NIS Act furthermore specifies that the NIS may not force any institution, organisation or individual to do anything they are not obligated to do, nor obstruct any person's exercise of rights, by abusing its official authority.254A violation of this prohibition may be subject to criminal sanctions.255

 Personal information controllers and location information providers receiving requests from the NIS on the basis of the Anti-Terrorism Act are not required to comply.
 They may comply on a voluntary basis, but are only allowed to do so in accordance with PIPA and the Location Information Act.
-This requires in particular that there is a ground for disclosure under Article 15 of the Location Information Act and that PIPA's general principles are respected.
-With respect to PIPA, this includes for example the requirement to process personal information to
+As regards compliance with PIPA, the controller must in particular take

-As defined in Article 2 PIPA, i.e. a public institution, legal person, organization, individual, etc. that processes personal information directly or indirectly to operate personal information files for official or business purposes.
+251 As defined in Article 2 PIPA, i.e. a public institution, legal person, organization, individual, etc. that processes personal information directly or indirectly to operate personal information files for official or business purposes.

-&lt;sup>273 As defined in Article 5 Act on the Protection, Use, etc. of Location Information (hereafter "Location Information Act"), i.e. anyone that has obtained permission from the Korea Communications Commission to engage in a location information business.
+252 As defined in Article 5 Act on the Protection, Use, etc. of Location Information (hereafter "Location Information Act"), i.e. anyone that has obtained permission from the Korea Communications Commission to engage in a location information business.

-&lt;sup>274 See also Article 3(2) and (3) Anti-Terrorism Act.
+253 See also Article 3(2) and (3) Anti-Terrorism Act.